 Estrogen degenerative disc disease and osteoporosis

-In May of 2019, doctors at Southern Medical University, in Guangzhou, China published their paper on the study of the role of estrogen, osteoporosis and degenerative disc disease.
+In May of 2019, doctors published a study (3) of the role of estrogen, osteoporosis and degenerative disc disease.
 What the researchers found controversial was not so much the role of estrogen and back pain, but the role osteoporosis plays in degenerative disc disease.
 What they wanted to show was that hormones could help with spinal vertebral fractures, and that helping the fractures could help with the the problems of degenerative disc disease.

 This was an animal study conducted on female rats.
 The study’s highlights revealed: